alexeyneu/pine-bot-server/README.md

 # pine-bot-server
 pine-script compiler. can answer buy or sell out of script
-working fork for a robot. they do not maintain stuff on mangotrade but you may change it to work with say binance.
-Easy thing
+working fork for a robot

 robots are in `examples` of `solcpp`